9 Best Stretches for Older Adults

 As you get older, taking care of your body is even more important.
 Stretching is a great way to alleviate tension and pain in your lower back, strengthen your core and back muscles, and maintain your agility.
-Let’s look at some of the best lower-back stretches for seniors to include in a daily routine.
+Let’s look at some of the best lower-back stretches based on yoga poses to include in a daily routine.
 As always, check with your doctor before starting a new exercise routine, and stop a stretch if you ever feel uncomfortable.

-Child’s Pose
+1.Child’s Pose

 Level: Easy